DataFire/Integrations/integrations/generated/callfire/README.md

   * inbound `boolean`: Specify true for inbound or false for outbounds.
 Do not specify this parameter if you need to get both inbound and outbound texts listed in response
   * intervalBegin `integer`: Start of the find time interval, formatted in unix time milliseconds.
 Example: 1473781817000
   * intervalEnd `integer`: End of the find time interval, formatted in unix time milliseconds.
 Example: 1473781817000
+  * limit `integer`: To set the maximum number of records to return in a paged list response.
+The default is 100
+  * offset `integer`: Offset to the start of a given page.
+The default is 0.
+Check [pagination](https://developers.callfire.com/docs.html#pagination) page for more information about pagination in CallFire API.
+  * fields `string`: Limit fields received in response.
+E.g. fields: id, name or fields items (id, name), see more at [partial response](https://developers.callfire.com/docs.html#partial-response) page.

 #### Output
 * output [TextPage](#textpage)

 ### sendTexts
 Use the /texts API to send individual texts quickly.
-By default all texts are going out from CallFire's dedicated short code 67076
+By default all texts are going out from CallFire's dedicated short code.
+Example: 67076, 818818 etc

 ```js